 Amy Lister, M.D. is a graduate of Bryn Mawr College and the University of Virginia School of Medicine.
 She completed a combined residency in Pediatrics, General Psychiatry and Child and Adolescent Psychiatry at Mount Sinai Medical Center in New York City.
 Prior to joining the Hallowell Center, Dr. Lister practiced in New York and Vermont.
 She is a member of the American Psychiatric Association, the American Academy of Child and Adolescent Psychiatry, and the American Diabetes Association.
 She enjoys working with children and adults of all ages.
 Her particular areas of interest include ADHD, mood disorders, anxiety disorders, and chronic medical illness.

-Shelley MacLeod is a Licensed, independent clinical social worker.
-She graduated CumLaude, with a Bachelor of Science in Psychobiology from Simmons College.
+Shelley MacLeod is a Licensed Independent Clinical Social Worker.
+She graduated cum laude from Simmons College with a Bachelor of Science in Psychobiology.
 She also received a Master in Social Work from Simmons College.
-Ms. MacLeod is also a clinician at Riverside Community Care Outpatient Center, Norwood, MA.
-Ms. MacLeod’s work over the years has focused on providing individual and family therapy for children, adolescents and adults.
-She is skilled at creating strength based treatment plans collaboratively with patients.
-Ms. MacLeod enjoys conducting social skills groups for children and leading parent support groups.
-Ms. MacLeod coordinated a clinical research study on ADHD at the Pediatric Psychopharmacology Research Center, Massachusetts General Hospital, Boston, MA.
+Ms. MacLeod is also a clinician at Riverside Outpatient Center in Norwood, MA, which is a community mental health center.
+Her work over the years has focused on providing individual and family therapy for children, adolescents and adults.
+She is skilled in creating strength based treatment plans in collaboration with clients.
+She provides a warm, safe environment for clients to work towards their goals.
+Using cognitive-behavioral approaches, in combination with play therapy and art, Ms. MacLeod helps clients with ADHD, anxiety, and mood disorders.
+She has enjoyed conducting social skills groups for children and coaching parents on raising children with ADHD and other challenges.

 Carol E. Montgomery has over twenty years experience with neuropsychological evaluation and treatment.
 She has worked in a variety of settings including rehabilitation hospitals, residential homes and correctional institutions which have enabled her to acquire a strong understanding of what aspects of neuropsychological test data is relevant to the functional and behavioral problems a client faces.
 She is well versed in issues confronting persons with AD/HD, learning disability and brain injury and enjoys group and individual treatment of anger management issues in addition to neurobehavioral assessment.